The Unknown Purple: Plot

 After his release from prison, an inventor develops an eerie purple light that renders him invisible, enabling him to seek revenge on his unfaithful wife and his crooked business partner.

 Cast

 Production

 Film historian Scott MacQueen cited "The Vanishing Men", a treatment West had targeted for film in 1921, as the inspiration for the film.
 In that way, it’s also inspired by H.G.
 Wells’ novel The Invisible Man, which wouldn’t get a proper adaptation until a decade later in 1933.

 The film was adapted from a stage play which was written by Roland West and Carlyle Moore.
 Comedian Johnny Arthur made his feature-length debut in The Unknown Purple.

 Release

-The Unknown Purple was released in October 1923.
+The premiere of The Unknown Purple was on October 29, 1923 at Strand Theatre in Providence, Rhode Island.
+The manager of the repeater said in Moving Picture World that the film "opened with capacity business."

 Reception

-In a contemporary review, Variety described the film as an "exceptionally well-made picture - among the best of its type - a mystery."
+In contemporary reviews, Variety described the film as an "exceptionally well-made picture - among the best of its type - a mystery."
 The review praised the photography of Oliver Marsh and the acting by Henry Walthall and Alice Lake.
+Mary Kelly of Moving Picture World described the film making good use of actor Henry Walthall and that the production was "elaborate and impressive" while finding the only lacking element in the film was comedy.